-Bookish is one of several websites that provides you with personalized recommendations based on the books you’ve read.
-Once you create an account, start adding favorites to your shelf to find new titles.
-Although older students will be able to manage their own accounts, you’ll have to use the site on behalf of a younger child.
+We Are Bookish provides personalized recommendations based on the books you’ve already read.
+Start by creating an account and adding your favorites to your shelf.
+Then go through your recommendations to find new titles.
+Older students can manage their own accounts, but parents will need to use the site on behalf of a younger child.

 - Connections Academy’s Diverse Reading Lists - by Grade Level

-These summer reading lists have been compiled by Connections Academy’s teachers, librarians, and curriculum specialists, and they include fiction, folklore, history, poetry, biographies, drama, and much more.
-Better yet, we’ve made updates to these lists to include important topics, be representative of diverse authors, and to be relevant in 2020 and beyond.
+These reading lists were compiled by Connections Academy® teachers, librarians, and curriculum specialists, and they include fiction, folklore, history, poetry, biographies, drama, and more.
+Better yet, we’ve made updates to these lists to include important topics and represent a wide range of diverse authors.

 - The Best Children’s Books

-Formed by a family of teachers, this site lists children’s book recommendations by subject.
+Formed by a family of teachers, this site lists popular children’s books by subject.
 For example, you can find books about punctuation, fossils, and ancient Egypt.

 - New Children’s Books

-Find the latest books for kids at the Association for Library Service to Children (ALSC) website, which offers a list of notable children’s books each year.
+Find the latest books for children at the Association for Library Service to Children (ALSC) website, which offers a list of notable children’s books each year.

 - “100 Best Children’s Books” by Time

 Looking for a challenge?
 See how many books on this list you can read with your child in a year.
-For children who are a little older, take a look at the list of the 100 best chapter books.
+For older children, look at the list of the 100 best chapter books.

 - Best Children’s Books by Amazon

-If you don’t want to browse lists to find books, then try sorting through the bestsellers and top-rated books on Amazon’s curated best children’s books for the year page.
-They even include young adult and editor’s picks as well.
+If you don’t want to browse lists to find books, then try sorting through the bestsellers and top-rated books on Amazon’s curated list of best children’s books for the year page.
+They include young adult and editor’s picks as well.

 - Scholastic Book Search

 This tool makes it easy to find books by topic.
-Just type in a keyword and then filter the results by age, genre, and book type.
-Below the search box, you can also find a variety of unique book lists, such as “Books That Build Courage” and “From Page to Screen…”
+Type in a keyword and then filter the results by age, genre, and book type.
+Below the search box, you can also find a variety of lists where you can conveniently sort by age to get kids reading books in school.

 - International Children’s Digital Library

-Let your child spend a little extra time on the family computer by reading free books online.
-The International Children’s Digital Library (IDCL) offers hundreds of books in different languages.
+Did you know kids can read books for free online?
+The International Children’s Digital Library (ICDL) offers hundreds of books in different languages.
 It gives children a safe place to find books, although you may have to help your child start a search.